 6 Reasons Not to Buy an Asscher Cut Diamond

-Asscher cut diamonds aren’t for everyone.
+An Asscher cut diamond isn’t for everyone.
 Here are our top 6 reasons to take the blue pill, preserve your emotional wellbeing, and focus your search on a more practical cut.
+Or, cut to the chase and shop Asscher cut engagement rings.

-Asscher cut diamonds are fussy.
+The Asscher cut diamond is fussy.
 They’re expensive.
 And good ones are so difficult to find that you could exhaust even the most patient jeweler.
 Diamond cutters cut less than 2% of diamonds into Asschers.
 They’re rarer than rare.
 But, they also have a unique appeal.
 If you’re already an Asscher diamond addict, we don’t have a cure for that.
 But for those of you that aren’t yet Asscher-addled beyond repair, we’ll try our best to talk you out of this mysterious cut.

 Most diamonds aren’t quite as rare as they’re made out to be.
 There are over a quadrillion tons of diamonds deep inside the earth, and a trillion dollars worth of diamonds locked up in baby boomer safes and deposit boxes.
 But, unless there’s a diamond in your family with your name on it, all the kajillion diamonds out there won’t make it any easier or less expensive to find the perfect stone for your engagement ring.